Strategic IP Management Tools

 Following the convention risk management approach of identifying risks, scoring likelihood and impact of IP related events in order to then develop mitigation strategies, we developed a tool specifically for the management of IP associated risks, particularly for different risk categories, such as reputational, operational, financial and legal risks.

-IP Sustainability KPI Assessment
+IP sustainability KPI assessment

 This tool was developed to help organisations use their IP responsibly and map the use of different IP asset to sustainability KPIs, such as the UN's Sustainable Development Goals (SDGs).
-Further details, including the template are available for download from the IPACST project website.

 IP strategy change trajectory mapping